luminlabsdev/framework/docs/api/debugger.md

 ### LogEvent

-Logs an event in a script, which is then stored in a cache for that script.
+Logs an event in a script, which is then stored in a global cache.
 This allows you to make sure code is running while not cluttering the output in the live game.
-Keep in mind that this is automatically prints; to disable this turn off `Framework.ShowLoggedEvents`.
+Keep in mind that this is automatically prints; to disable this turn off `Framework.ShowLoggedEvents` (attribute).

 **Parameters**

-* **instance:** `LuaSourceContainer`\
-The instance to cache the debug logs at

 * **eventName:** `string`\
 The name to print and log it as